cockroachdb/docs/src/current/cockroachcloud/create-an-account.md

 1. Click **Sign up with...** for your chosen SSO Provider.
 1. Select the checkbox to accept the [terms of service](https://www.cockroachlabs.com/cloud-terms-and-conditions/) and [privacy policy](https://www.cockroachlabs.com/privacy).
-1. Log in to your account with your SSO provider and respond to the email or other notification inviting you to  **Authorize {{ site.data.products.db }} by Cockroach Labs**
+1. Log in to your account with your SSO provider and respond to the email or other notification inviting you to  **Authorize CockroachDB {{ site.data.products.cloud }} by Cockroach Labs**

 {{site.data.alerts.callout_info}}
 We highly recommend enabling multi-factor authentication (MFA) with your SSO provider, if you have not done so.